 Finally, even complex DOM can easily function in both 3D and AR modes, including interactions via script.
 In this case a simple carousel of models is demonstrated.
 Unfortunately none of this DOM content can flow into SceneViewer or QuickLook, as these are native apps.
 Only through WebXR, now our default AR mode, can this be achieved, as the AR session is still inside of the browser.
 This also removes the need to redownload the model.

-Note that by specifically including
+Note that by not specifying an

 the USDZ will instead be auto-generated when the user clicks the